bradonomics/bradonomics.com/_articles/2013-02-15-dan-kennedy-ultimate-sales-letter-review.md

 type: article
 ---

 I looked for other reviews on this book before writing my own and was surprised to find so many positive reviews on other blogs.
 I couldn't find a negative review on the first few pages of Google results.
-And while I didn't hate the book, I had a feeling the whole time that I was being setup for something else.
-It felt like those "free" seminars where they sell books, CD's or training courses at the back of the room.
+And while I didn't hate the book, I had a feeling the whole time that I was being set up for something else.
+It felt like those "free" seminars where they sell books, CDs, or training courses at the back of the room.

 A more appropriate title might be *The Ultimate Overview*.
 While this is a good introduction to the Kennedy System of writing sales letters, it's just that, an introduction.
 But even though it was an overview there is still some insight to be gained.